 Fatigue and stomach upset

 Fatigue is a condition associated with physical and/or mental weakness.
 Higher doses of alpha lipoic acid in healthy person can result in fatigue or upset stomach.
-As higher doses of ALA may result in increased heart palpitation, which in turn may cause fatigue.
+Higher doses of ALA may result in increased heart palpitation, which in turn may cause fatigue.

 Vomiting, nausea and allergies